 And let’s toss maid work into that equation, and supercenter work, and caregiver work, and janitorial work, and fruitpicker work, and pizza delivery work, and landscaping work.
 Any and all kinds of work, work that by its very definition should be held to basic standards of human dignity and respect, which compel us to pay no less than what these finally unmuzzled toiling masses are rightfully asking for—and to be glad for the opportunity.

-Much appreciation to the photographers whose work graces this site: rotating banner photos top of page by Larry Rose, Redlands, CA, all rights reserved, contact: email@example.com.
+Much appreciation to the photographers whose work graces this site: Rotating banner photos top of page courtesy of Elizabeth Haslam, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/

 Small photo in front of McDonalds near top of page courtesy of mtume_soul, some rights reserved under Creative Commons licensing, see more @ http://www.flickr.com/photos/mtumesoul/.